vue-youtube/docs/src/introduction/overview.md

 # What is VueYoutube?

-This plugin makes it easy to integrate the YouTube Iframe Player into your Vue 2/3 app.
+Integrate the YouTube Iframe Player into your Vue 2/3 app.

 ## Motivation